dth202/password_hash_generator/README.md

 This is free to use/distribute.
 However feel free to contribute if you feel like there is more functionality you would like to implement.

+## Changelog

+2021/04/20 - Added this line to force new build with latest alpine image.